-Mrs. Shruti Poddar, Company Secretary was the Compliance Officer of the Company and acts as Secretary to Committee.
+Ms. Manisha Khandelwal, Company Secretary is the Compliance Officer of the Company and acts as secretary to Committee.

-One Meeting of the Stakeholders Relationship Committee was held during the Financial Year ended 31st March, 2025 on 16th January, 2025.
+One Meeting of the Stakeholders Relationship Committee was held during the Financial Year ended 31st March, 2025 on 7th February, 2025.

 S.No.
 Name of the Director Number of Stakeholders Relationship Committee Meetings attended during the Financial Year ended 31 st March, 2025

-1. Ms. Ritu Agarwal 1
+1. Mr. Jitendra Kumar Goyal 1

 2. Mr. Vidhu Bhushan Verma 1

-3. Ms. Pooja Kalanouria 1
+3. Mr. Mahesh Kumar Kejriwal 1

-4. Mr. Jitendra Kumar Goyal 1
+4. Ms. Ritu Agarwal 1